YOUTH EDUCATION PROGRAMS

 Mint: partners with corporate employees at higher-performing schools for one-day plus weekly experiential activities.

 Mint AS (After School): using a re-engineered curriculum, it focuses on education and experiential projects in after-school programs.

 Numbers (Faith-Based): explores the relationships between money, philanthropy, and scripture working with Jewish, Catholic, Christian, and Islamic children and young adults.

-Elements is a dynamic, early childhood program that sets a strong foundation for a child's academic, social and emotional success.
+Elements is a dynamic, core, and enrichment program that sets a strong foundation for a child's academic, social and emotional success.
 Using research and best practices in four areas: